deXcripter/Backend-Genesis/README.md

 - Common Issues:

   Installation Errors: Check npm logs for specific errors and refer to relevant documentation.
   Server Not Starting: Ensure you have Node.js and npm installed correctly.
-Double-check any configuration issues.
+Double-check any configuration issues, and also check to see if specified port is already in use.

 - Reporting Bugs: